castleproject/Core/MonoRail/Readme.txt

 -- Scaffolding

 The scaffolding support tests requires a database.
 The schema is created automatically.

-You need to change the connection string information on

-   MonoRail\TestScaffolding\web.config

-  and

-   MonoRail\Castle.MonoRail.ActiveRecordScaffold.Tests\Castle.MonoRail.ActiveRecordScaffold.Tests.dll.config
+See the "How to build.txt" file at the root of the repository for details.

 -- More